mrx7014/S24Ultra-Spoofer/README.md

 - Install it Via Magisk or KernelSU

-**if you have another device like Xiaomi,Realme,OPPO and want to spoof your device as a flagship device from your brand you can request this from issues**
+if you have another device like Xiaomi,Realme,OPPO and want to spoof your device as a flagship device from your brand you can request this from issues

-**Credits:MRX7014**